 This espresso machine does quadruple-duty – it can brew mochas, lattes, and cappuccinos as well as an excellent cup of espresso.
 It also has a milk frother, and can even brew two cups at once.
 This is great if you have other espresso fans in the house – or even if you need a little extra coffee yourself one day.
 Its quick brew time is impressive.
 It only takes a minute and a half to brew an excellent cup of espresso.

 The Aicok Espresso Machine features automatic temperature controls and has a body of stainless steel.
 The removable tank holds 1.25 liters of water, making it easy for you to brew enough espresso for more than one person at a time.
 The dual spouts help with this as well.
-Also, the machine’s pumps are made in Germany – the place to go for high-quality engineering.

 - The stainless steel body looks sleek.